-Sokia, which means angelfish in Fijian, is a 30 foot aluminium monohull dive boat, powered by twin 200 hp outboard engines, making her one of the fastest and most stable dive platforms in Fiji.
+Sokia, which means angelfish in Fijian, is a 30-foot aluminum monohull dive boat, powered by twin 200 hp outboard engines, making her one of the fastest and most stable dive platforms in Fiji.
 Sokia is fully surveyed, safety equipped and comfortably accommodates 14 divers, speeding them to a host of spectacular dive sites along the barrier reef.

 Being a PADI Five Star Gold Palm Dive Centre, they offer the full suite of PADI dive courses, starting with Bubble-maker, a scuba experience for children in a pool with lots of fun games to play and the emphasis on safety.
 Minimum age is eight years.

-Castaway Fiji run three single tank dive trips daily departing Castaway at 8:30am, 11am and 2pm.
+Castaway Fiji runs three single tank dive trips daily departing Castaway at 8:30 am, 11 am and 2 pm.
 They also offer night dives by appointment.
-All excursions have a round trip time of approximately one half hours and obviously all diving is subject to weather conditions.
+All excursions have a round trip time of approximately one-half hours and obviously, all diving is subject to weather conditions.
 Simply call in at the dive shop on arrival and they’ll get you sorted in no time.